srikanthkakumanu/do-spring/SPRING_BOOT.md

 **`ApplicationRunner` —** It is a Functional Interface with a `run()` method.
-`run()` will get executed, just after `ApplicationContext` is created and before spring boot application startup.
+`run()` will get executed, just after `ApplicationContext` is created and before api boot application startup.
 It takes `ApplicationArgument` which has convenient methods like `getOptionNames()`, `getOptionValues()` and `getSourceArgs()`.

 **`CommandLineRunner` —** It is also a Functional Interface with a `run()` method.
-`run()` will get executed, just after `ApplicationContext` is created and before spring boot application startup.
+`run()` will get executed, just after `ApplicationContext` is created and before api boot application startup.
 It accepts the argument, which can be passed at the time of server startup.

 Both of them provide the same functionality and the only difference between